 Statistics Definitions > Gamma Function

-This definition is related to factorials by the following formula:
+The Gamma function (sometimes called the Euler Gamma function) is related to factorials by the following formula:

 Γ(n) = (x – 1)!.